Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 Lead → CPQ (Quote) → Contract → Order management → Billing & invoicing → Cash → Revenue recognition

-• CPQ supports sales teams by configuring products, applying pricing rules, and generating accurate quotes in the CRM.
+• CPQ supports sales teams by configuring products and applying pricing rules to generate accurate quotes in the CRM.

-• Quote to Cash takes that quote and manages contracts, order fulfillment, billing, invoicing, payments, renewals, and revenue recognition.
+• Quote to Cash takes that quote through contracts and billing, then on to payments and revenue recognition.

 Why This Placement Matters

-Because CPQ sits upstream, its output becomes the input for billing, ERP, and revenue systems.
-If pricing, discounts, or product configuration are wrong in CPQ, those errors flow into invoices, cash flow, forecasting, and compliance reporting.
+Because CPQ sits upstream, its output becomes the input for billing and revenue systems.
+If pricing or product configuration is wrong in CPQ, those errors flow into invoices and compliance reporting.

 This is where many growing SaaS companies see problems: